miyako/4d-plugin-apple-file-promises/README.md

 The callback 4D method is executed every time a file is added to the destination folder.
 Meanwhile, **for optimisation**, the code to extract and export ``eml`` files from Mail or Outlook are executed in a background thread, with [``performSelectorInBackground:``](https://developer.apple.com/documentation/objectivec/nsobject/1412390-performselectorinbackground?language=objc).

+* Simple API

+If neither the app specific types or the file promise types are found, but ``NSFilenamesPboardType`` is found, in other words, a file (not a promise) has been dropped, the same callback 4D method is invoked instantly.
+4D does not have to know if the file existed already or was created via scripting or via promises being kept.
+It just receives a path.

 ## Syntax

 ```